Hannah Godwin

-Hannah Godwin (born February 4, 1995) is an American television personality, model and YouTuber.
+Hannah Godwin (born February 4, 1995) is an American television personality.
 She appeared on season 23 of The Bachelor, where she received the first impression rose and was one of three remaining finalists, and season 6 of Bachelor in Paradise, where she got engaged to Dylan Barbour.

 Early life

 Godwin was born on February 4, 1995, and grew up in Birmingham, Alabama.
 She attended Hoover High School, where she competed in Miss Senior Class 2013.
 She won Miss Oak Mountain and was a contestant in three Miss Alabama USA pageants, in which she placed 3rd runner-up in 2015 and 2016 and finished 1st runner-up in 2017 to Baylee Smith.
 In 2017, she also competed against Hannah Brown – who later appeared on season 23 of The Bachelor alongside Godwin – and won the title of Miss Congeniality.

 She graduated from the University of Montevallo in 2017 with a degree in business, management, marketing, and related support services, although she initially attended college to study photography.
 After graduating, Godwin worked in social media and marketing for clothing brands and has become an influencer.
 She appeared at Birmingham Fashion Week and following that experience, she became a model for Soca Clothing and Show Me Your Mumu.